-Scuba Training for people with disabilities
+Scuba Training for People with Disabilities

 Freedom at Depth Canada is the only organization in Canada solely dedicated to offering an internationally recognized SCUBA diving certification program for people with disabilities.
 FADC is directed by Hubert Chrétien; one of only two HSA course Director Trainers in the world.
 Freedom at Depth has conducted over 800 introductory courses for people with disabilities.